litestar-org/litestar/docs/usage/responses.rst

 To return a redirect response you should do the following:

-- set an appropriate status code for the route handler (301, 302, 303, 307, 308).
-The default status code is 302
+- optionally: set an appropriate status code for the route handler (301, 302, 303, 307, 308).
+If not set the default of 302 will be used.
 - annotate the return value of the route handler as returning :class:`Redirect <.response.Redirect>`
 - return an instance of the :class:`Redirect <.response.Redirect>` class with the desired redirect path